SALib/SALib/README.md

 # (first and total-order indices with bootstrap confidence intervals)
 ```

-It's also possible to specify the parameter bounds in a file.
-Parameter files should be created with 3 columns:
+It's also possible to specify the parameter bounds in a file with 3 columns:
 ```
 # name lower_bound upper_bound
 P1 0.0 1.0